 “A big deciding factor for me was 3YP.
 I realized it would give me the best opportunity to be as practice-ready as I possibly could be coming out of law school.”

 After Rodriguez began teaching in the College of Law‘s Poverty Law Clinic (now the Civil Litigation Clinic), he became more involved in various experiential learning programs.
 Rodriguez and other faculty members soon felt the need to create a program that allowed students to put theory into practice, a program that truly prepared them for the early years of their careers.
 Professor Zoe Robinson came up with a concept for accomplishing this goal, and a working group led by Associate Professor Allison Tirres worked diligently to create a program that truly prepared law students for the early years of their careers.

 Launched in fall 2016, the Third Year in Practice program (3YP) aimed to do exactly that.
 “We followed the medical school model by having students primarily do doctrinal work their first two years and then spend their third year actually practicing law, which would make their transition from student to lawyer a lot smoother,” Rodriguez says.

-Based on similar programs in law schools at Washington University in St. Louis and Lee University in Cleveland, Tenn., 3YP students take experiential learning courses that include professional skills, legal drafting or classes in any of the college’s clinics.
+Inspired by a similar program at Washington and Lee University School of Law in Virginia, 3YP students take experiential learning courses that include professional skills, legal drafting or classes in any of the college’s clinics.
 A large component of 3YP is the intensive externships students participate in during a semester of their third year.
 Each externship is tailored to the student’s legal interests.
 Students interested in the program apply during the first semester of their second year to ensure they meet the credit requirements and find an approved field placement.

 Eleven students participated in 3YP’s inaugural year.
 All of them—now DePaul law alumni—are thriving in their careers.